Preventing Dental Disease with Dog and Cat Teeth Cleaning in Roanoke

 - Leasea H.

 The good news is that periodontal disease can be entirely prevented!
-All it takes is regular cleaning of your pet’s teeth, which falls to both you and us.
+All it takes is regular dog and cat teeth cleaning, which falls to both you and us.
 Our comprehensive procedures both prevent dental disease and can reverse its effects.
 Dental services at our animal hospital include:

 - Thorough oral examination

 - Digital dental X-rays (to assess for disease below the gumline)

 - Ultrasonic scaling (teeth cleaning)

 - Polishing (to smooth teeth and prevent buildup of plaque)

 Ideally, your pet should have a dental evaluation every year, accompanied by a professional cleaning.
 Dog and cat teeth cleanings not only help remove any built-up tartar, but the polishing treatment smooths out teeth to make it hard for plaque to build up in the first place.

 Safety During Every Dog and Cat Teeth Cleaning